Energy company reviews

 It owns onshore and offshore wind farms, and biomass plants which will supply some of the renewable electricity.
 The rest will come from contracts with independent generators or be certified by renewable electricity guarantee certificates.
 These show that an equivalent amount of renewable electricity was generated to the amount supplied.

 February: Eon was the first energy firm to announce that it would raise prices when the level of the price cap on standard and default tariffs is increased on 1 April.

-Around 1.8 million customers will be affected by the 10% price increase, adding £117 per year to the annual bills of customers who use a medium amount of gas and electricity.
+Around 1.8 million customers were affected by the 10% price increase, adding £117 per year to the bills of customers who use a medium amount of gas and electricity.

-Customers with prepayment meters will see £106 (9%) added to their bills per year.
+Customers with prepayment meters saw £106 (9%) added to their bills per year.

-June: Eon announced it will raise prices by 4.8% for gas and electricity customers on its standard variable tariff from 16 August.
+June: Eon announced a 4.8% price rise for gas and electricity customers on its standard variable tariff from August.

-Plus customers who pay by cash or cheque saw their standing charge rise by around £20 each year.
+Customers who paid by cash or cheque saw their standing charge rise by around £20 each year.